simonlapointe/simonlapointe.github.io/policy.md

 # Policy Research and Commissioned Reports

 **Inefficiencies and Externalities in the Financing of Counties**
-Background Report for the Economic Policy Council (forthcoming)
+Background Report for the Finnish Economic Policy Council (forthcoming)
 with Mika Kortelainen

 [**The Labour Market and Economic Performance of Canada’s First Nations Reserves: The Effect of Educational Attainment and Remoteness**](http://csls.ca/reports/csls2011-05.pdf)